Chris Farrell happy to adapt and switch as long as he plays

 Gifted in different ways, Farrell dismisses an idea of a rivalry with Ringrose.

 “We’re definitely not at each other’s throats!
 There’s things that I can learn from Garry, massively.
 Likewise, the other side of it.
 We work well.
-Because I’ve been playing 13 most of the time, I can switch in when he’s out and the same for him.
-We haven’t had an awful lot of goes together and likewise last season in the Six Nations, he was injured right up until the point I got injured and then he came in.
+Because I’ve been playing 13 most of the time I can switch in when he’s out and the same for him.
+We haven’t had an awful lot of games together, and likewise last season in the Six Nations he was injured right up until the point I got injured and then he came in.
 We haven’t had the opportunity to play together and train together as much as we’d like.”

 Farrell created the platform for Jacob Stockdale’s try by powering Ireland over the gainline.
 Arguably, he is more effective in this regard than Aki and Henshaw.
 He’s bigger, see.